When Visual Evidence is Ambiguous: Pareidolia as a Diagnostic Probe for Vision Models: Related Work

 \section{Related Work}

-\textbf{Pareidolia and human perception.} Pareidolia is used to probe how the visual system organizes ambiguous stimuli into meaningful objects~\cite{caruana2022objects,zhou2020you}.
+\textbf{Pareidolia and human perception.} Pareidolia is used to probe how the visual system organizes ambiguous stimuli into meaningful objects~\cite{wardle2020rapid, zhou2020you, caruana2022objects}.
 Face-like configurations in noise or natural scenes can trigger face-selective behavioral and neural responses, even when observers initially deny seeing a face~\cite{liu2014seeing}.
-Such effects are interpreted as evidence of priors and feature detectors rather than mere perceptual errors.
-Recent work asks whether neural networks exhibit analogous behavior by testing face detectors on pareidolic stimuli or examining the emergence of face-related units in models trained without explicit face supervision~\cite{hamilton2024seeing}.
-They typically evaluate whether models respond to pareidolia on FacesInThings dataset and how those responses compare to genuine faces.
+Such effects are interpreted as evidence of perceptual priors rather than errors.
+Recent work asks whether neural networks exhibit analogous behavior by testing face detectors on the FacesInThings dataset or examining the emergence of face-related units in models trained without face supervision~\cite{hamilton2024seeing}.
+Beyond faces, pareidolic animal perception in clouds has been studied~\cite{horovicz2026diamonds}, reflecting growing interest in pareidolia as a computational and perceptual phenomenon.
 In contrast, we treat pareidolia as a structured probe and shift the focus from single-model observations to cross-regime comparison, expanding ``seeing a face'' to include response location, decision structure, and subgroup factors such as difficulty and emotion.